 Successful enrollment requires that students complete the Steps to Enrollment.
 The intent of the Steps to Enrollment is to ensure that students promptly define their education and career goals, complete their courses, persist to the next academic term, and achieve their educational objectives in a timely manner.
 Below are the Compton College Steps to Enrollment.

-3. Educational Planning- Meet with a SRC counselor and complete an educational plan to identify classes that are required to complete a certificate, degree, or transfer program.
+- Educational Planning- Meet with an SRC counselor and complete an educational plan to identify classes that are required to complete a certificate, degree, or transfer program.

-4. Register for classes- Student registers for class for the next term.
+- Register for Classes- Student registers for class for the next term.